Configuring Paddle Integrations

 To define a m3ter - Paddle integration:

 1. Select Integration>Configurations.
-The Integration Configurations page opens and lists any existing configurations.
+The Integrations Configurations page opens.

-3. Use the Entity Type drop-down to select the entity type you want to configure and create the integration for.
+3. Under Entity Type Settings, select the Entity Type you want to configure and create the integration for.
 Currently, only Bill is available for selection.

-4. Select Continue.
-The page adjusts to show Stage 1 as checked and completed and shifts focus to Stage 2: Select external system as destination.
+4. Select Next.
+The page adjusts to show Stage 1 as checked and completed and shifts focus to Stage 2: Select destination.

-5. In the Destination drop-down list, select Paddle or Paddle (Sandbox Mode).
+5. Under Destination Settings, select Paddle or Paddle (Sandbox Mode).

-6. Select Continue.
+6. Select Next.
 The page adjusts to show Stage 2 as checked and completed and shifts focus to Stage 3: Configure and create.
 The Entity Type and Integration Destination you've selected are shown.

 • Account Ids.
 Select the Accounts you want to include - all selected Accounts are treated as allowed for the integration.